-With the arrival of autumn and winter weather calling for warm knitwear, soft blankets and roaring log fires, it’s the perfect time to unwind at a cosy Cotswold pub, relaxing within a snug setting as the temperature drops outside.
+With winter calling for warm knitwear and roaring log fires, it’s the perfect time to unwind at a cosy Cotswold pub, relaxing within a snug setting as the temperature drops outside.

-Whether you’re looking forward to a traditional Sunday lunch, enjoying a drink with friends, or simply want to warm up by the fireplace, SoGlos rounds up 14 cosy havens in the Cotswolds, in this hot list sponsored by The Hollow Bottom.
+Whether you’re looking forward to a traditional Sunday lunch, enjoying a round of drinks with friends or warming up by the fire, SoGlos rounds up 14 cosy havens in the Cotswolds, in our hot list sponsored by The Craven Arms.

 Located in the market town of Chipping Campden, The Red Lion Inn boasts characterful features, a roaring fire, and rustic pub décor that sings of tradition, providing a great backdrop for drinks and dining, and an enticing seasonal menu to boot.